Kamal965/CareerTech/README.md

 ## Motivation

 I am a final-year undergraduate student majoring in Applied Mathematics.
 Over the years, I have developed a passion for mathematical modeling, machine learning, data analysis, and problem-solving.
 This website is a showcase of my academic and professional experiences.
+As a bonus, it's a good exercise to work on my HTML, CSS, and JavaScript.

 ## Features